AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/QualifiedAttributes.md

 RoleRequirementsType.QualifiedAttributes Property
 =================================================
-AutomationML 2.1 APIGets the collection of CAEX attributes from the [Attribute][1] which are qualified with the name of a SupportedRoleClass.
+Gets the collection of CAEX attributes from the [Attribute][1] which are qualified with the name of a SupportedRoleClass.
 This method is valid for documents based on CAEX 2.15 only.
 The qualification of attributes is a feature to assign multiple roles to an InternalElement.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)